AyushPoojariUCD/ai-operator-agent/README.md

 - Browser content analysis using Puppeteer or Selenium
 - Workflow planning using large language models (LLMs)
 - Semantic Kernel integration for structured and secure task execution
-- Built with React, Electron, Express, Firebase, and Puppeteer/Selenium
+- Built with React, Electron, Express, Firebase, and Selenium

 ---